roytang/blog/content/notes/2016/12/810803489844629505/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/810803489844629505/
+title: ''
 ---

-RT [@itachicken](https://twitter.com/itachicken/): if THE ROCK isn't in the naruto live action movie then i'm gonna boycott https://t.co/hAK3crMK4t
+if THE ROCK isn't in the naruto live action movie then i'm gonna boycott